verse-pbc/plur/README.md

 - [x] NIP-98 (HTTP Auth)
 - [ ] NIP-99 (Classified Listings)

-## Git Module
+## Setting up Git Submodules

-After you clone this project, be sure to initialize and update git submodules:
+This project uses git submodules, so after you clone this project, be sure to initialize and update git submodules:

 ```bash
 git submodule init